Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 ````console
 $ sudo minicom -D /dev/ttyACM0
 ````
-- Reset the board and the following data shall be showed:
+- Reset the board and the following data shall be shown:
 ```console
 VERSION: 44251210
 OTAA